 And if you thought the townsfolk were scared of Takuma before, holy shit, has it gotten so much worse.
 The newest rumor is that if your eyes meet with Takuma’s, you’ll eventually disappear.
 It’s not just whispers and glares anymore.
 People are screaming, shaking and fumbling over themselves in his presence.
 Takuma went to the grocery store and the cashier broke his eggs trying to get them to scan because she was shaking so much.
 So she fell over and groveled on the ground for his forgiveness.

 Oh yeah, don’t feel too bad for that cashier.
-She’s the bitch I mentioned in the paragraph preceding that one….
+She’s the bitch I mentioned from the picture above.

 There’s a group of girls at that same grocery store who flip out over seeing Takuma, and one of them meets his eyes, and then later the girls are trying to send each other to hell because fuck if I know.

 Everyone is going insane.
 Over the course of just one night, there are several people in the same town that are sent to hell.
 It’s become such a widespread issue that even companies are struggling to stay functional because so many of their important employees are disappearing.
 To say Ai and the Hell Team are busy would be a massive understatement.